umdenes100/ENES100ArduinoLibrary/README.md

 (As with all `code samples` in this document, these are case sensitive.)
 The third argument is the ID number of the aruco marker that your team will be using.
 The fourth argument is your serial transmit pin.
 The fifth argument is your serial receive pin.

 The `begin()` method returns a `bool` to indicate if the Vision System received your request to start the mission.
-You can use this return value to make your OSV wait for affirmative communication before starting.
+You can use this return value to make your OTV wait for affirmative communication before starting.

 The coordinates of your mission site are transmitted automatically when you call `begin()`.
 You can access the coordinates using

 ```
-Enes100.destination.x; // x Coordinate
+Enes100.missionSite.x; // x Coordinate
-Enes100.destination.y; // y Coordinate
+Enes100.missionSite.y; // y Coordinate
 ```

 ### Enes100.updateLocaiton()
-To request an update of your OSV’s location, call the `updateLocation()` method.
+To request an update of your OTV’s location, call the `updateLocation()` method.
 This method returns a `bool` indicating if it succeeded or not.

 ```
 if (Enes100.updateLocation()) {